o19s/elasticsearch-learning-to-rank/README.md

 }
 ```

-It's expected that the 0th feature in this array corresponds to first feature (feature 1) in the ranklib model/script.
+It's expected that the 0th feature in this array corresponds to first feature (feature 1) that you used when training the model.

 Ideally you should use this query in a rescore context, because ltr models can be quite expensive to evaluate.
 So a more realistic implementation of ltr would look like: